SymfonyCasts/symfony7/sfcasts/request-search.md

 # Adding a Search + the Request Object

-Let's take a quick, but useful, detour away from Doctrine Relationships.
-I know, I know, you're wondering why we would ever want to leave such a thrilling topic.
-Well, we're going to spice things up by adding a search bar to our page.
-Just trust me on this one, it's going to be good.
+Time for a quick, but useful, detour away from Doctrine Relations.
+I know Doctrine relations rock, but so will this!
+I want to add a search bar to our page.
+Trust me on this one, it's going to be good.

-First, pop open the `index.html.twig` template.
-Right at the top, I'm going to paste in a search input.
-Nothing too fancy here, just an `<input type="text" "placeholder="search"`, and then a smattering of classes and a swanky SVG to make it look all pretty.
+Pop open the `index.html.twig` template.
+Right at the top, I'll paste in a search input.
+Nothing fancy here: just an `<input type="text" "placeholder="search"`, and then a smattering of classes and a swanky SVG to make it look all pretty.

-To let this bad boy submit, we need to wrap it in a `form` tag.
+To let this bad boy submit, wrap it in a `form` tag.
 For the action, have it submit right back to this page:
 `{{ path('app_part_index') }}`.
 Also, add a `name="query"` and
-method="get" to the form.
+`method="get"` to the form.
 This way, when we submit the form, it will append the search query to the URL as a query parameter.

 ## Getting the Request